jessicaguo/ESA-Bayesian-short-course/activity_2/README.md

 3. Moths.
 Involves a logistic regression with a site random effect.
 Data are counts (number of moths removed by predators), and the probability of removal is modeled as a function of distance from the city.
 Different morphs (light vs dark colored moths) are expected to differ in how predation probability varies with distance.
 Addition of a site random effect can create an identifiability problem.

 4. SLA.
-Involves a series of meta-analysis models (simple to more complex) for specific leaf area (SLA) ìdataî obtained for the literature.
+Involves a series of meta-analysis models (simple to more complex) for specific leaf area (SLA) ‚Äúdata‚Äù obtained for the literature.
 The data are for 25 pine species occurring in the U.S., and the goal is to obtain standardized, 1-sided (projected) SLA for all species.
-Modifications to model involve accounting for sidedness (50% of data are missing), incorporating taxonomic relationships, and accounting for ìdataî uncertainty via reported (and missing) standard error and sample size information.
+Modifications to model involve accounting for sidedness (50% of data are missing), incorporating taxonomic relationships, and accounting for ‚Äúdata‚Äù uncertainty via reported (and missing) standard error and sample size information.

 5. Stomata.
 This involves a multiple regression analysis to quantify the environmental factors that affect maximum daily stomatal conductance in a desert shrub.
 Involves covariate centering and computing derived quantities such as the optimal temperature.
 Some calculus skills are required.
 Starter code is provided.